Generic Name: promethazine (oral) (pro METH a zeen)

 Cold or allergy medicine, sedatives, narcotic pain medicine, sleeping pills, muscle relaxers, and medicine for seizures, depression or anxiety can interact with Phenergan and cause medical problems or increase side effects.
 Tell your doctor if you regularly use any of these medicines.

 Also tell your doctor if you are using any of the following medicines:

 atropine (Atreza, Sal-Tropine), belladonna (Donnatal, and others), benztropine (Cogentin), dimenhydrinate (Dramamine), methscopolamine (Pamine), or scopolamine (Transderm-Scop);

 blood pressure medication such as guanadrel (Hylorel), guanethidine (Ismelin), propranolol (Inderal), and others;

 bronchodilators such as ipratropium (Atrovent) or tiotropium (Spiriva);

 bladder or urinary medications such as oxybutynin (Ditropan, Oxytrol), solifenacin (Vesicare), and others;

-an MAO inhibitor such as isocarboxazid (Marplan), tranylcypromine (Parnate), phenelzine (Nardil), or selegiline (Eldepryl, Emsam); or
+a MAO inhibitor such as isocarboxazid (Marplan), tranylcypromine (Parnate), phenelzine (Nardil), or selegiline (Eldepryl, Emsam) or methylene blue injection; or

 medicines to treat Parkinson's disease, restless leg syndrome, or pituitary gland tumor (prolactinoma); or